Frequently Asked Questions

 Everyone loves pictures.
 You can link to YouTube if you made a video, or to a blog if you want.
 But above all, we hope you'll post a sentence or two about the type of fish you caught and how you found them or tempted them into your hands.
 Help the next guy out just a bit.

-Why do I have to sign up to see trips?
+Why do I have to become a member to see trips?

 Won't sharing about a good trip ruin my favorite fishing place?